 This icon, in the top right corner!

-- Policing and Crime Act Series – in 2017, the Mental Health Act will be amended and this series of posts contains various resources, summaries and commentaries on the new law relating to police powers under the MHA.
+• Policing and Crime Act Series – in 2017, the Mental Health Act was amended and this series of posts contains various resources, summaries and commentaries on the changed laws relating to police powers under the MHA.

 The Mental Health Act changed on 11th December 2017, and this renders aspects of the current MHA Codes of Practice, out of date, ambiguous or redundant – especially chapter 16 of both the English and Welsh Codes (police powers).